fustilio/wordnet-playground/wn-ts-web/SPEC.md

 ## 🎯 Project Overview

 `wn-ts-web` is the **production library** containing all core WordNet logic and functionality.
-It provides a clean, type-safe API for web applications to interact with WordNet data through web workers and SQLite WASM.
+It provides a clean, type-safe API for web applications to interact with WordNet data through web workers and SQLite WASM, now with **enhanced lexicon introspection** providing real-time statistics and data quality metrics.

 ## 🏗️ Architecture Principles